-By creating copies of the BTS database, the network is able to maintain a record on the blockchain that follows a strict set of rules with no possibility of being altered.
+By creating copies of the BTS database, its network is able to maintain a record on the blockchain that follows a strict set of rules with no possibility of being altered.

 BitShares Pricing, Market Cap and Volume